 A complete student portion of the application must be submitted to the online application form no later than 11:59pm on the deadline day.
-Letters of support may be submitted up to one day past the grant deadline day, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.
+Letters of support may be submitted up to two days past the grant deadline day, and may be submitted to the Student Coordinator of the Nanovic Institute directly, if desired.

 Failure to submit all required materials promptly may result in the application being excluded from consideration.
 Complete applications will be considered by the institute’s associate director, and decisions will be announced in writing within three weeks of the submission deadline.
 Please note that application materials will not be returned.